1.Duties of Editors

-Management & Economics Research Journal (MERJ) operates a rigorous peer-review process.
-Through double-blind peer review with at least two independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief, or another academic editor approved by the Editor-in-Chief, the journal strives to respect the Publication Ethics and fulfill the Duties of Editors.
-The Editor-in-Chief is responsible for the academic quality of the publication process, including acceptance decisions, approval of Guest Editors and special issue topics, and new Editorial Board members.
+Management & Economics Research Journal operates a rigorous Peer Review Process through double-blind peer review with at least two external reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief, or another academic editor approved by the Editor-in-Chief.
+To learn more about the responsibilities of the Editor-in-Chief, please visit the Duties of Editors section.

-All submitted manuscripts received by the Editorial Office will be checked by a professional in-house Managing Editor to determine whether they are properly prepared and whether they follow the ethical policies of the journal.
-Manuscripts that do not fit the journal's ethics policy or do not meet the standards of the journal will be rejected before peer-review.
-Manuscripts that are not properly prepared will be returned to the authors for revision and resubmission.
+All submitted manuscripts received by the Editorial Office will be checked by a professional Editor to determine whether they are properly prepared and whether they follow the ethical policies of the journal.
+Manuscripts that do not fit the journal's ethics policy or do not meet the standards of the journal will be rejected before peer review.

-Once a manuscript passes the initial checks, it will be assigned to at least two independent experts for peer-review.
-A double-blind review is applied, where reviewers do not know the names of the authors, and the authors do not know who reviewed their manuscript.
-Peer review comments are confidential and will only be disclosed with the express agreement of the reviewer.
+Once a manuscript passes the initial checks, the Editor-in-Chief or Associate Editor assigns at least two external reviewers for peer review.
+Please note that manuscripts submitted for publication to Management & Economics Research Journal are checked for plagiarism using iThenticate (a plagiarism detection service for the corporate market, from Turnitin, LLC) or Turnitin.
+A double-blind review is applied, where reviewers do not know the names of the authors, and the authors do not know who reviewed their manuscripts.

-Acceptance decisions on manuscripts, after peer review, are made by an academic editor, either the Editor-in-Chief, a Guest Editor, or another suitable Editorial Board member.
+Acceptance decisions on manuscripts, after peer review, are made by an academic editor, either the Editor-in-Chief or a Guest Editor.
+Reviewers make recommendations, and Editor-in-Chief is free to disagree with their views.
+If they do so, they should justify their decision, for the benefit of the authors.
 When making an editorial decision, we expect that the academic editor checks the following:

 - -The suitability of selected reviewers;